East Central High School (Oklahoma)

-East Central High School is one of nine high schools in Tulsa Public Schools in Tulsa, Oklahoma.
-The school is home to 1,143 students from East Tulsa.
-The majority of students transition into East Central from: East Central Junior High.
+East Central High School is one of nine high schools in Tulsa Public Schools in Tulsa, Oklahoma, United States.
+It enrolls 1,143 students from East Tulsa.
+The majority of students transition into East Central from East Central Junior High.

 History

 East Central was founded in 1904 as an independent school district.
-The original combined school was built on the northeast corner of what is now Admiral Blvd. and Garnett Road in 1927 that supported an elementary school, a junior high school, and high school.
-With the growth of the East Central district, the school built an expansion to house the High School in 1955 and built a new Elementary school on East 6th street that was completed in November 1958.
-In 1960 considerable damage to the high school facility at the Admiral Blvd location by high wind and school start was delayed a week.
-In the summer of 1964 the people of the district voted to be annexed into the Tulsa Public Schools starting that school year ('64/'65).
+The original combined school was built on the northeast corner of what is now Admiral Blvd. and Garnett Road in 1927.
+It supported an elementary school, a junior high school, and high school.
+With the growth of the East Central district, the school built an expansion to house the High School in 1955, and built a new elementary school on East 6th Street that was completed in November 1958.

+In 1960, there was considerable damage to the high school facility at the Admiral Blvd location by high wind, and the start of school was delayed a week.

+In the summer of 1964, the people of the district voted to be annexed into the Tulsa Public Schools starting that school year ('64/'65).

 The current school facility opened in 1966 on East 11th Street, with addition of an athletic Stadium in 1997.
 The architect of the landmark Rose Bowl bowling alley on 11th Street (old Route 66), William Henry Ryan, also designed East Central High School.

-Beginning in the 2009–2010 school year, uniforms are required for freshman students for the first time in the school and district history.
+Since the 2009–2010 school year, uniforms have been required for freshman students for the first time in the school and district history.

-Music Program
+Music program

 School Superintendent William Wickett hired Frank McPeters to start the school's first band program in 1951.
-Within a few short years, the ECHS Band was performing at a high level in school concerts, area parades and at ECHS football games.
-"Mister Mac" was loved by his students, and was known for his remarkable ability to motivate young people to become high achievers.
+Within a few years, the ECHS Band was performing at a high level at school concerts, area parades and ECHS football games.
+"Mister Mac" was loved by his students, and was known for his ability to motivate young people to become high achievers.
 He was an outstanding musician, serving as the principal trombonist for the Tulsa Philharmonic Orchestra for over 30 years.
 He will long be remembered by his many students.
-Frank was inducted into the East Central High School Hall of Fame in the 1990s.
+McPeters was inducted into the East Central High School Hall of Fame in the 1990s.